typelevel/cats/_tut/functor.md

 ## Creating Functor instances

-We can trivially create a functor instance for a type which has a well behaved map method:
+We can trivially create a `Functor` instance for a type which has a well behaved `map` method:

 ```scala
 scala> import cats._